 About the Book

-*links provided for convenience, not as part of any affiliate programme
+Links provided for convenience only, not as part of an affiliate programme

-In three words: Compelling, action-packed, suspenseful
+In three words: Insightful, intriguing, engrossing

 About the Author